 Fuse is joining the open-source world with the release of Fuse Open.
-Fuse is a cross platform mobile app development tool suite that supports Android and iOS applications. that aims to reduce development times and resources.
+Fuse is a cross platform mobile app development tool suite that supports Android and iOS applications.

 With the release of Fuse Open, the entire platform, tooling and libraries are now available as free and open source.
 The team will be removing the paid professional plan, and making features and source code available for everyone to use or contribute to.